eagles-project/mam4xx/.github/pnnl-ci/README.md

 You can add `[skip-ci]` in order to prevent CI jobs from running at PNNL.
 TODO involves adding support for skipping CI when certain tags are present in a PR.

 #### TODO:
-- [ ] Use installed HAERO in project share to avoid re-building each time
+- [ ] Consider cleaning up old installations and adding permissions changes so all users can use shared installation
 - [ ] Add support for a variety of paritions on Deception.
 We currently only target dl_shared as we can only choose one cuda arch.
 - [ ] Add way to skip CI using a GitHub tag in both GitLab and GitHub
 - [ ] Port pipeline to AMD architectures